ibm-cloud-docs/cloud-infrastructure/hyper-v-to-IBM-Cloud-VPC-VSI.md

 {: #rackware-rmm-v2v-rackware-validation}
 {: step}

 Before you decommission the source server, it is imperative to validate the target server.
-The following list is not an exhaustive, but can help you with the validation.
+The following list is not exhaustive, but suggests some of the items to validate:

 - Access the target server
 - Check partitions and volumes